protocol/ResNetLab/beyond-bitswap/README.md

 ### Talks
 * [Introduction to Beyond Bitswap project](): Introductory talk to show the initial work and motivate the project.
-* [How rfcBBL104 was implemented](https://drive.google.com/file/d/1YS3RoNdeeG1vauJpfvHvKUQzPHr97eHF/view?usp=sharing): Video on how the implementation of how rfcBBL104 was approached.
+* [How rfcBBL104 was implemented](https://drive.google.com/file/d/1YS3RoNdeeG1vauJpfvHvKUQzPHr97eHF/view?usp=sharing): Video on how the implementation of rfcBBL104 was approached.

 ### Blog Posts
 * [Beyond Bitswap](https://adlrocha.substack.com/p/adlrocha-beyond-bitswap-i)